4 Billion Years On

 ENSO – El Niño / La Niña

 The El Niño–Southern Oscillation (ENSO) is the most influential natural climate pattern on Earth.
 It describes a recurring shift in sea-surface temperatures across the tropical Pacific Ocean, typically cycling every 2–7 years.
+See our live ENSO tracker for the current state, regional impacts and NOAA forecast.

 El Niño (warm phase)